weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 not want to see her, might even refuse to see her, overcame her.
 That humiliation she could never endure.

-She sat down and wrote him a long letter, her pen flying <span id="calibre_link-233" page-number="174" page-name="Page:There Is Confusion.djvu/180" page-index="180" page-quality="3" title="Page:There_Is_Confusion.djvu/180"></span>over
-the page like something bewitched.
+She sat down and wrote him a long letter, her pen flying over the page like something bewitched.
 It could not move fast enough to empty her heart of all she had to tell.
 If she could only make clear to him that she had "chastened" him because she loved him.
 How patronizing,